pouryaghazizadeh/react-Trave-api/README.md

 ```bash
 npm start
 ```
-this app is a live search and use this api
+this app use this api
 ```bash
 "https://restcountries.eu/rest/v2/all"
 ```
-that we can access to flag every country
+that we can access to flag every country this app have App.js and a vavbar component and serchbox